richrosario/PracticalBoxHacking/README.md

 ## TryHackMe

-I prefer HTB but I used TryHackMe for their seasonal challenges.
+I prefer HTB but I used TryHackMe for their seasonal challenges and pathways.

 ## Other

 Exercises found on blogs, Youtube, or other certified platforms.

+## Installs

+Any installs I do in my home lab in case I have to redo any.